N-acetyl-L-cysteine: benefits, dosage, contraindications

 ✪✪✪✪✪

-Preliminary clinical research shows that taking 1000 mg of N-acetylcysteine twice daily with 200 mg/day of fluvoxamine (an antidepressant medication) for 10 weeks moderately reduces general symptoms of obsessive-compulsive disorder and obsession symptoms compared to fluvoxamine with placebo.
-However, adding N-acetylcysteine is not associated with improvement in compulsion symptoms nor a statistically significant increase in partial or complete responses compared to fluvoxamine alone.
+Preliminary clinical research shows that taking N-acetylcysteine at a dose of 1000 mg twice daily together with 200 mg/day of fluvoxamine (an antidepressant) for 10 weeks moderately reduces overall obsessive-compulsive disorder symptoms and obsessive symptoms compared with fluvoxamine plus placebo.
+However, adding N-acetylcysteine is not associated with improvement in compulsion symptoms, nor with a statistically significant increase in partial or full responses compared with fluvoxamine alone.

 Posologie